Paneer curry (1 piece) and Chapati (1 Piece)

 How to consume Chapati, Paneer curry without glucose spikes

-Include plenty of fiber-rich vegetables like spinach, broccoli, or bell peppers with your meal.
-These can help slow down the absorption of glucose.
+Add vegetables like spinach, broccoli, or bell peppers to your meal.
+These are low in carbohydrates and high in fiber, which can help slow down glucose absorption.

 Stay Hydrated